Welcome from Music Director Elliot Moore

 Our season opens with a concert that draws connections to the incredible survival of Notre Dame Cathedral’s organ in Paris with two works for organ and orchestra by Parisian composers, including Camille Saint-Saëns’ epic “Organ Symphony.”

-As a fan of early music, I am thrilled that we are presenting Handel’s Messiah at Westview Presbyterian Church with our friends from the Longmont Chorale Singers.
+As a fan of early music, I am thrilled that we are presenting Handel’s Messiah at Westview Presbyterian Church with our friends from the Longmont Chorale’s Viva Voce.
 Also, our Chamber Orchestra performance at Stewart Auditorium in October will include a 20th-century take on the music of the Italian Renaissance Period in a complete performance of Stravinsky’s Pulcinella.

 In February, we’ll feature the Longmont Youth Symphony playing side-by-side with your Longmont Symphony musicians in Respighi’s Pines of Rome, plus the great violinist Andrew Sords performing Corigliano’s Chaconne from The Red Violin.